Notify me

 Introduction

-There are plenty of articles about collaborations between fine artists and watchmakers, also plenty about watches portrayed in fine art, and, of course, the combination of jewelry and watchmaking has existed from near the beginning the evolution of the watch.
-But the obvious art jewelry influences on contemporary watchmaking seems not to have been noticed before, or at least, not written about much.
+There are plenty of articles about collaborations between fine artists and watchmakers, also plenty about watches portrayed in fine art, and, of course, the combination of jewellery and watchmaking has existed from near the beginning the evolution of the watch.
+But the obvious art jewellery influences on contemporary watchmaking seems not to have been noticed before, or at least, not written about much.

-I’ll detail exactly why it seems to me that art jewelry based watch design has been inevitable for some time, given the evolution of relevant subjects.
-And I’ll explain why there are many watches with an obvious influences from art jewelry, and why our own brand, UnconstrainedTime, is arguably the first watch brand based on conceptual art jewelry.
+In this article I’ll detail exactly why it seems to me that art jewellery based watch design has been inevitable for some time, given the evolution of relevant subjects.
+And I’ll explain why there are many watches with an obvious influences from art jewellery, and why our own brand, UnconstrainedTime, is arguably the first watch brand based on conceptual art jewellery.

 As usual in my blog posts, I’ll be including ideas that are little-known, and sometimes controversial, but I’ll explain them clearly so you can make up your own mind rather than assuming that the accepted views are the only ones available.
 You can see from UnconstrainedTime watches that I like to think for myself . . . this article is for readers who choose to do likewise.